-Opinion: Is Marine Le Pen actually far-right?
+Opinion: Is Marine Le Pen actually far right?
 It depends who you talk to

-Is Marine Le Pen actually far-right?
+Is Marine Le Pen actually far right?
 It depends who you talk to

 Le Pen’s policy proposals have only changed slightly from her 2012 and 2017 manifestos, but her image – and her party’s – has undergone a radical refurbishment over the last few years

 Le Pen’s answer?
-That the term “far-right” is pejorative and should not be used to describe her party – a party which has been known for decades for its fascist roots, as well as its anti-immigrant, racist and Islamophobic rhetoric.
+That the term “far right” is pejorative and should not be used to describe her party – a party which has been known for decades for its fascist roots, as well as its anti-immigrant, racist and Islamophobic rhetoric.

 Le Pen has pledged to fine women wearing the headscarf in public – and has previously said the hijab could not be viewed as a sign of a person’s religious belief but an "Islamist uniform" that needed to be banned from the French public space.
 She has also compared Muslims praying on a street in 2010 to the Nazi occupation, and wants to prevent automatic citizenship for Muslims born in France.

-Yet a recent study states only 40 per cent of French voters believe Marine to be far-right and xenophobic.
+Yet a recent study states only 40 per cent of French voters believe Marine to be far right and xenophobic.
 This is the third time Le Pen has competed in the French elections – she has never been closer to the presidential office (a recent poll has her at 48.5 per cent, compared to 33.9 per cent in 2017 and 17.9 per cent in 2012).

 Her policy proposals have only changed slightly from her 2012 and 2017 manifestos, but her image – and her party’s – has undergone a radical refurbishment over the last few years.
 So, how has she managed it?

-Well, one of the first steps she took was kicking her father, Jean-Marie Le Pen – the party’s co-founder – from the then-called Front National (FN) in 2015 for antisemitism (he claimed the Holocaust gas chambers were "a detail in history" and defended the French Vichy regime, which collaborated with the Nazis).
+Well, one of the first steps she took was kicking her father, Jean-Marie Le Pen – the party’s co-founder – from what was then the Front National (FN) in 2015 for antisemitism (he claimed the Holocaust gas chambers were ”a detail in history“ and defended the French Vichy regime which collaborated with the Nazis).

 Then, in 2018, she changed the name of the party to Rassemblement National (National Rally).
 She’s also worked hard on her personal image, opening up about the trauma of being a Le Pen and thus associated to racism, as well as her love of cats and living with a childhood friend.
 She’s even distanced herself from her Le Pen surname, with her campaign posters simply noting “Marine”.

 Her supporter base, which includes a strong working class proportion of society that feels economically and culturally excluded, has remained steadfast.
-One of the policy shifts she’s made to appeal beyond the working class was abandoning her plans to exit the Eurozone.
+One of the policy shifts she’s made to appeal beyond the working class was abandoning her plans to exit the eurozone.

 Despite distancing herself from her party’s far-right reputation, that very status has helped her campaign more effectively.
 No one can doubt the anti-immigrant and fascist credentials of her party, which allowed Le Pen to focus on the economy and consumer buying power.